hoangducchinh/process_control_lectures/README.md

     [4] Thomas Marlin: Process Control: "Designing Processes and Control Systems for Dynamic Performance", McGraw-Hill 2000.
     [5] Smith, C.A; A. Corripio: "Principles and Practice of Automatic Process Control", 3rd Edition, John Wiley & Sons, Inc. 2006.
     [6] Armando B. Corripio: "Design and Application of Process Control Systems", Instrument Society of America (ISA), 1998.

+	These lecture notes are mainly based on Assoc.
+Prof. Hoang Minh Son's slides for Process Control Lectures in SEE-HUST.